jpfluger/examples/ubuntu-14.04/icinga2-server.md

 ---

+#I DON'T THINK WE NEED THIS ANYMORE (for icinga classic ?)

 We'll need the `htpasswd` utility from the apache2 project.
 We are only installing the utilities and not apache2 itself.

 ```bash